 Brant, 2018; Vinarsky, 2017).
 We observed it in two sites from Grande-Terre in 2001, but this figure increased to ca. 60% of sites in 2017.
 The three other species are neotropical and are considered native in the Lesser Antilles (Pointier 2008).
 The two Physid species have been shown to interact in Guadeloupe, most likely through direct reciprocal competition, with a depressing effect of P. acuta on the demography of A. marmorata, but a predicted stable co-existence (Dubart et al., 2019) and a character displacement (life-history traits) towards more ‘r-strategy’ in A. marmorata within sites, following the arrival of P. acuta (Chapuis et al., 2017).
-The two Drepanotrema species also resist better in dry sites than the two Physids, aestivating under rocks or vegetation (Pointier & Combes, 1976).
-This invasion allowed to introduce a second demographic variable in our analyses, the time in years since the first detection of the invasive P. acuta - referred to as ‘invasion age’ in this species and 'time since P. acuta invasion' in the other species (Table S2).
+Demography was characterized based on two parameters (Table S2).
+The first is 'long-term population size', based on both snail density and site size.
+The second refers to the time in years since the first detection of the invasive P. acuta and sampling for the genetic analysis - referred to as ‘invasion age’ in this species and 'time since P. acuta invasion' in the other species (Table S2).
 We considered two classes, not or recently invaded by P. acuta vs. invaded for more than two years, as in Chapuis et al. (2017).
 In A. marmorata and Drepanotrema spp., populations of the first class are unlikely to show a detectable evolutionary response to the presence of P. acuta because of the limited number of generations (Chapuis et al., 2017).

-The four species were sampled in Grande-Terre during the yearly field surveys in 74 sites in which one to three of the four species were co-occurring (Figure 1, Tables S3 and S4; 1.57 species per site).
+The four species were sampled in Grande-Terre during the yearly field surveys (January-February) in 74 sites in which one to three of the four species were co-occurring (Figure 1, Tables S3 and S4; 1.57 species per site).
 Four sites from Basse-Terre and Marie-Galante were also considered in the study of P. acuta (three sites) and A. marmorata (one site).
 Physa acuta, A. marmorata, D. depressissimum and D. surinamense were sampled in 21, 43, 25 and 27 sites respectively, from 2007 to 2010.
 Individuals were killed just after sampling in 80ºC water for 1 minute and preserved in 95º ethanol.
 The genetic analysis was conducted on at least 10 individuals per population for a total of 459 individuals in P. acuta (mean per population ± s.d.: 21.86 ± 5.51), 781 in A. marmorata (18.14 ± 6.42), 749 in D. depressissimum (29.96 ± 2.73), and 365 in D. surinamense (13.52 ± 6.3).
 Less than 10 individuals were available in three populations (Table S4).